 Abe came home much later than planned.
 When I complained about being left alone to care for Emma without a break, he exploded.
 I should have know better,

 Startled, I retreated to the bedroom.
 He followed me, picked up a bed pillow and gripped it in both hands.
 Terrified, I ran from the room, but Abe chased me down, the pillow held to his chest.
-Heading towards Emma's room, to grab her and escape, like I had done countless times before, I tripped and landed on all fours, just feet from the door where Emma was napping.
+Heading towards Emma's room, to grab her and escape, like I had done countless times before, I tripped and landed on all fours, just feet from her door. where she was napping.

 Abe crouched down next to me and raised the pillow in the air, he slurred his speech.